 Unlike other active dog breeds, the Mal-Shi is perfectly fine as a lapdog.
-They don’t necessarily need a huge amount of exercise – just a daily stroll through the neighborhood will suffice, making them one of the most convenient Shih Tzu mixes.
+They don’t actually need a huge amount of exercise.
+The typical daily stroll through the neighborhood will suffice, making them one of the most convenient Shih Tzu mixes.

 They’re always happy and loving with the incredible ability to befriend anyone and anything that they encounter.
 In other words, they’re not the greatest watchdogs.
 But if you’re looking for a cheerful Shih Tzu mix, look no further than the Mal-Shi.

 9. Jack Tzu

 Crossbreeding the Jack Russell Terrier and Shih Tzu gives you the Jack Tzu – a small designer dog that’s quite a handful.
 Don’t get me wrong – they’re certainly great dogs, but require a lot of patience and experience to bring out the best in them.

 The Jack Tzu can be as stubborn as any other dog breed.
 For this reason, they aren’t the easiest to train and could pose a problem for novice dog owners.
 Plus, the Jack Tzu requires plenty of physical activity on a daily basis.

 On the bright side, they’re very independent dogs and don’t mind being left alone for periods of time.
 Just make sure you’re back to give them their exercise!
 If you can handle the Jack Tzu, you’ll have a well-balanced and fun companion.

 Parents: Havanese and Shih Tzu mix

 The Havashu is a cross between two of my favorite small dog breeds.
 Both the Havanese and Shih Tzu are very similar in many aspects.
-They’re both affectionate and social with a lively and charming personality.
+For instance, they’re both affectionate and outgoing with a lively and charming personality.

 It’s no coincidence that the Havashu is the same.
 They’re not the best watchdogs, as they’ll greet every person with a huge smile, tail wags and kisses.
-But that’s what makes them fantastic companions.
-They’re the friendliest little Shih Tzu mixes.
+But that’s what makes them some of the best companions.
+They may be the friendliest Shih Tzu mixes.